home . dream info . common dreams . dream dictionary . dream bank . site map . discussion forum . contact us

 Stage 1: You are entering into light sleep.
 This stage is characterized by Non-rapid eye movements (NREM), muscle relaxation, lowered body temperature and slowed heart rate.
 The body is preparing to enter into deep sleep.

-home | dream info | common dreams | dream dictionary | dream bank | site map | forum | contact us
+home | dream information | common dreams | dream dictionary | dream bank | site map | forum | contact us

 Email the webmaster at dreammoods dot com with questions or comments about this web site.